brozena/brozena-old.github.io/tabla.md

 I returned home to Scranton to meet my next teacher Bhimsen Mudaljikar at the strong encouragement of a good friend here Dr. Lakshmi Mizin.
 Bhimsen has been in the United States since the 1970s, keeping up his practice and teaching students in the region.

 I study with [Dan Weiss](http://danweiss.net) in Brooklyn where I live sometimes.

+Today, I have come to understand how intrinsic my love of this music and especially this instrument is to me.
+I desire to practice in the traditional ways as sincerely as I can.
+I desire to see this as both a means and an end.

+While I can imagine beautiful moments will come from this, this comes with many fewer burdens of expectation today -- thank goodness.